 Site Map Search the Catalog Find a Library FAQ Sign Up Contact Us

-Home > Press Release Archive > Two Michigan Libraries Honored
+Home > Press Release Archive > Indiana and Michigan Libraries Honored

-The National Library Service for the Blind and Physically Handicapped (NLS), part of the Library of Congress, today presented awards to two Michigan libraries, in Lansing and Washtenaw County, for outstanding service to readers who are visually or physically disabled.
+The National Library Service for the Blind and Physically Handicapped (NLS), part of the Library of Congress, today recognized two libraries for outstanding service to readers who are visually or physically disabled.

 NLS presented the awards at a luncheon ceremony today in the Thomas Jefferson Building of the Library of Congress in Washington, D.C.